Johnny-Codes/autoplus/README.md

 }
 ```

-To delete, send a @DELETE request to:
+To delete, send a DELETE request to:

 > `http://localhost:8090/api/salespeople/<int:id>/`